epidrome/awesome-cv-templates/README.md

 # awesome-cv-resume
-A curated list of awesome CVs and resume templates
+A curated list of awesome CV and resume templates